What is breast magnetic resonance imaging (MRI)?

 Women with a personal history of breast cancer

-Mammography plus breast MRI is under study for screening for women with a personal history of breast cancer.
+Mammography plus breast MRI is under study for screening for new breast cancers in women with a personal history of breast cancer.

-Some studies suggest for women diagnosed with cancer in one breast, mammography plus breast MRI can find breast cancer in the opposite (contralateral) breast may be better than mammography alone [73-75].
+Some studies suggest, for women diagnosed with cancer in one breast, mammography plus breast MRI can find breast cancer in the opposite (contralateral) breast better than mammography alone [82-83,86].

 One study found mammography plus breast MRI may also help find new cancers in the treated breast (in women who had lumpectomy) [76].

-However, it’s still not clear whether or not breast MRI offers a screening benefit to women with a personal history of breast cancer.
-So, at this time, it’s not routinely recommended.
+However, it’s still not clear whether or not screening with breast MRI offers a benefit to women who’ve had breast cancer.
+It’s also not clear whether any potential benefits outweigh the risks.
+So, it’s not routinely recommended.

 Women with dense breast tissue

-Breast MRI plus mammography may find a few more breast cancers than mammography alone [10].
-However, adding breast MRI increases false positive results and it's unclear whether it improves breast cancer outcomes [10].
+In women with dense breasts, breast MRI plus mammography may find a few more breast cancers than mammography alone [10,90,156].
+However, adding breast MRI increases false positive results and it’s unclear whether it improves breast cancer outcomes [10,90].

-Both the NCCN and the ACS state there's not enough evidence at this time to make a recommendation for or against MRI screening for women who have dense breasts [3-4].
+Both the NCCN and the ACS state there’s not enough evidence to make a recommendation for or against MRI screening for women who have dense breasts [8-9].

 Learn more about breast density on a mammogram.